Stationary entrance Markov chains, inducing, and level-crossings of random walks: Futher results on level-crossings for one-dimensional random walks

 and, similarly,

-Using that $\E X_1 = 0$ and integrating the above equality by parts, we find that the first absolute moment of $\pi = \frac12 \pi_+ + \frac12 \pi_-$ is $\sigma^2/(2 \E|X_1|)$.
-Therefore, since $\pi_+$ is a probability measure, by Birkhoff's ergodic theorem and ergodicity of the chain of overshoots $\mathcal O$ asserted in the Corollary to Theorem~\ref{thm: uniqueness}, the convergence in \eqref{eq: LLN overshoots} takes place for $\pi$-a.e. $x \in \ZZ$.
+Using that $\E X_1 = 0$ and integrating the above equality by parts, we find that the probability measure $\pi$, which, recall, satisfies $\pi = \frac12 \pi_+ + \frac12 \pi_-$, has the first absolute moment $\sigma^2/(2 \E|X_1|)$.
+Therefore, by Birkhoff's ergodic theorem and ergodicity of the chain of overshoots $\mathcal O$ asserted in Corollary~\ref{cor: overshoots}, the convergence in \eqref{eq: LLN overshoots} holds true for $\pi$-a.e.\ $x \in \ZZ$.
 We need to prove this for every $x \in \ZZ$.

-Denote by $N$ the set of points $x \in \supp \pi$ that satisfy \eqref{eq: LLN overshoots}.
-It suffices to prove that $N = \supp \pi$.
-In fact, regardless of the starting point, the chain $\mathcal{O}$ hits the support of $\pi$ (which is an interval, possibly infinite) at the first step.
-The required equality is trivial in the lattice case $h>0$, where $\ZZ$ is discrete.
-In the non-lattice case $h=0$, we will use that $N$ is dense in $\supp \pi$.
+Denote by $\supp \pi$ the topological support of $\pi$ and by $N$ the set of points $x \in \supp \pi$ that satisfy \eqref{eq: LLN overshoots}.
+We clearly have $N = \supp \pi$ in the lattice case $h>0$, where $\ZZ$ is discrete.
+In the non-lattice case $h=0$, so far we only have that $N$ is dense in $\supp \pi$.
+This is because $N$ has full measure $\pi$, hence $N$ has full Lebesgue measure $\lambda|_{\supp \pi}$, as readily seen from definition~\eqref{eq: pi} of $\pi$.
+In order to prove \eqref{eq: LLN overshoots}, we need to show that $N = \supp \pi$, since the chain $\mathcal{O}$ hits the support of $\pi$ (which is a closed interval, possibly infinite) at the first step regardless of the starting point.
 Our argument goes as follows.